 - Facebook Platform Policies

-We hope you have found this article useful and that it has helped you understand the importance of having a legally compliant website.
-Use the information presented above to quickly add essential legal pages to your website or blog using inexpensive solutions.
+We hope this article has helped you understand the importance of having a legally compliant website.
+Use the information above to quickly add essential legal pages to your WordPress website using simple legal resources and solutions.

 "I love the way your email series "Infinite Web Content Creation Training Series" is documented and presented.
 It is very absorbing and captivating.
 The links and tutorials are interesting and educational.
 This has motivated me to rewrite my content following the concepts I am learning from the email series." - Mani Raju, www.fortuneinewaste.com